guledali/cart/README.md

 - [X] Should make a purshase

-1. cd into lib folder and then cd into shopping_cart folder
+1. cd into lib folder
 2. Start the irb session by typing irb and require shopping_cart module by paste the following code snippet

 ```ruby